FRosay/a-blog-with-no-name/content/en/about.md

 That's it.
 I might revisit this one day, but until then it'll have to do!

 [^mess]: It may not look like a mess from the outside, but believe me: it is.
-[^joke]: I mean before I cut it I *was* the only guy with long hair back then, so I should have seen that coming.
+[^joke]: I mean, before I cut it I *was* the only guy with long hair back then, so I could have seen it coming.